 - How DMARC behaves in the event of DKIM and SPF failure depends precisely on the DMARC record in the DNS zone.

-As you can see, after configuring the DMARC record in the domain’s DNS zone, it contains identifiers in which email addresses are entered.
+As you can see, after configuring the DMARC record in the domain’s DNS zone, it contains identifiers.
 To these mailboxes, you can receive reports containing much information about whether someone is trying to send emails impersonating your domain.

 In addition to clean information, thanks to these reports, you can configure the security of your email boxes better.
 You will see if, for example, some of your messages have been unnecessarily marked as SPAM.
 Thanks to this, you can change the DMARC configuration so that your emails do not end up, e.g. in recipients’ SPAM.